Eugen von Böhm-Bawerk: Biography

+Eugen Böhm was born on 12 February 1851 in Brno (Brünn), Moravia, Austrian Empire.
 While studying to be a lawyer at the University of Vienna, Böhm-Bawerk read Carl Menger's Principles of Economics and became an adherent of his theories, although he never studied under him.
 Joseph Schumpeter saw Böhm-Bawerk as "so completely the enthusiastic disciple of Menger that it is hardly necessary to look for other influences."
 During his time at the Vienna University, he became good friends with Friedrich von Wieser, who later became his brother-in-law.
 After Vienna, he studied political economy and social science at the universities of Heidelberg, Leipzig and Jena, under Karl Knies, Wilhelm Roscher and Bruno Hildebrand.

 After completing his studies in 1872, he entered the Austrian Ministry of Finance, holding various posts until 1880, when he became qualified as a Privatdozent of political economy at Vienna.
 The following year, however, he transferred his services to the University of Innsbruck, where he remained until 1889, becoming a professor in 1884.
 During this time, he published the first two out of the three volumes of his masterpiece, Capital and Interest.

 In 1889 Böhm-Bawerk became a counsellor in the Ministry of Finance in Vienna and represented the government in the lower house on all questions of taxation.
 He drafted a proposal for direct-tax reform.
 The Austrian system at the time taxed production heavily, especially during wartime, which resulted in huge disincentives to investment.
 Böhm-Bawerk's proposal called for a modern income tax, which was soon approved and met with success in the next few years.